rtviii/binformat/account-indexing.md

-Given that we want to play with 3 bytes of indexes and then an additional byte of additional database-specific padding for a total of *4 bytes*.

-So an account like  `Vote111111111111111111111111111111111111111` might get mapped to `0x000031A1` for example.
+Given that we want to play with 3 bytes of indexes and then a byte of additional database-specific padding for a total of *4 bytes*, an account like  `Vote111111111111111111111111111111111111111` might get mapped to `0x000031A1` for example.

-Binary encoding:

-The conundrum is to how to reconcile the fact that some accounts might be non-indexed() full-32 bytes).
+The problem is to how to reconcile the fact that some accounts might be non-indexed() full-32 bytes).
 Ex:
 ```json
                     {"accountKeys": [
                         "JDuhw5kYL3rHHz6pY4GsZuqvfNe51Lpv4QufkSwXjKvW", // --> 32